Milt Okun

-He created arrangements or produced for many popular groups and artists such as Peter, Paul and Mary; The Chad Mitchell Trio; The Brothers Four; John Denver; and Miriam Makeba.
-In 1968 he interviewed many American folksingers and published the songs they chose in Something to Sing About!
+Okun created arrangements or produced tracks for many popular groups and artists such as the Chad Mitchell Trio, Peter, Paul and Mary, the Brothers Four, John Denver, and Miriam Makeba.
+In 1968 he interviewed a number of American pop folksingers and published the songs they chose in Something to Sing About!

-At the height of Okun's career, a critic wrote, "Of all producers, Milton Okun's range is the widest, from Plácido Domingo to the Muppets."
-Conductor for Harry Belafonte, arranger and producer of Peter, Paul and Mary, the man who brought John Denver to stardom and produced his most loved hits, Okun also founded Cherry Lane Music, the music publishing company for Elvis and DreamWorks among many other household names.
+At the height of Okun's career, critic Richard Sparks wrote, "Of all producers, Milton Okun's range is the widest, from Plácido Domingo to the Muppets."
+During a hiatus in his work as conductor for Harry Belafonte, Okun took on the Chad Mitchell Trio as his first folk trio, later signing Tom Paxton as a client for his new Cherry Lane Music publishing company when Paxton auditioned unsuccessfully for an opening in the trio.
+Okun began his long association with John Denver after Denver replaced Chad Mitchell in the renamed "Mitchell Trio" as well as bringing Denver to stardom and producing some of his most beloved hits.
+Okun was also an arranger and producer for Peter, Paul and Mary, and his Cherry Lane Music became the music publishing company for Elvis Presley and DreamWorks among other successful acts.

 Okun died on November 15, 2016, at the age of 92.

 Honors

 In 2008, Okun won the Abe Olman Publisher Award at the Songwriters Hall of Fame ceremony.
 Milton T. Okun published his memoir, Along the Cherry Lane, on June 13, 2011.